 Germany and Finland also promised to outlaw coal-burning within a decade.
 France said it will cease making trade agreements with nations whose policies run counter to the Paris accord.

-After the Paris climate agreement was enacted, the GCF, which manages almost $2.6 billion in projects, became a centerpiece for action focused on the poorest countries, which are the most vulnerable to the effects of climate change but emit only about a fifth of the world’s heat-trapping carbon emissions.
+After the Paris climate agreement was enacted, the GCF, which manages almost US$2.6 billion in projects, became a centerpiece for action focused on the poorest countries, which are the most vulnerable to the effects of climate change but emit only about a fifth of the world’s heat-trapping carbon emissions.

-More than $5.2 billion has been pledged to the fund.
+More than US$5.2 billion has been pledged to the fund.
 Due to financing problems, however, during the summer of 2018 the GCF failed to add any new items to the portfolio of 76 projects that it supported, most of them in developing nations of Asia and Africa.